hitobito/hitobito/doc/development/08_oauth.md

 `openssl genpkey -algorithm RSA -out key -pkeyopt rsa_keygen_bits:2048`

-Provide it's content by environment variable `JWT_SIGNING_KEY` in rails server environment.
+Provide its content by environment variable `JWT_SIGNING_KEY` in rails server environment.

 ### Managing OAuth applications in hitobito
 Users with admin privilege on the application root group (e.g. "Bundesebene" or "Dachverband") are allowed to manage the OAuth applications in the global hitobito settings.